 Local Rule 9010.2(a) of the United States Bankruptcy Court for the Eastern District of Wisconsin generally limits practice before this court to attorneys admitted to the District Court for the Eastern District of Wisconsin.
 The procedures for admission to the District Court may be found at www.wied.uscourts.gov.

-At the first hearing before the bankruptcy judge, counsel should make an oral request to proceed pro hac vice.
-The judge will, at that first hearing, make the determination whether or not the applicant may continue to proceed pro hac vice or should instead seek admission to the District Court.
 Permission to appear pro hac vice may be revoked, sua sponte, by the judge to whom the case or proceeding is assigned if the judge determines that counsel has failed to satisfy any applicable requirement.